Prescriptions

 • in person by dropping off your repeat slip at any of our Dispensaries

-• or the safest and fastest method, which is online, by following the link at the top of this page and completing a simple one-off registration.
+• or the safest and fastest method, which is online

-You can also contact our reception and request online access to order medication and you will be taken through 3 simple questions to confirm your identity.
+Contact our reception and request online access to order medication and you will be asked a few simple questions to confirm your identity.
 There is no need to bring any documentation to the practice.

 Online access will allow you to see your medications which are available to order and provides a full audit trail for your safety.